junxit/us-congress-bills-117/bill.md

         - **(III)** events to build awareness and understanding of innovation activities;
         - **(IV)** award recognition programs and recent recipients; and
         - **(V)** upcoming plans to leverage innovative practices and technologies.
-- **(e)** *Experts* In carrying out the duties of the Council under this section, the Council is encourageencouraged to consult with governmental and nongovernmental experts.
+- **(e)** *Experts* In carrying out the duties of the Council under this section, the Council is encouraged to consult with governmental and nongovernmental experts.
 - **(f)** *Termination* The duties of the Council as set forth in this section shall terminate 30 days after the date on which the Council conducts the briefing required under subsection (d)(2).